bdistin/fs-nextra/README.md

 Docs
 ------

+**Warning:** This library no longer re-exports fs.promises!
+Be sure you are ready to update to v0.5.0.

+**Update:** v0.5.0 is a trial release for v1.0.0.
+If nothing is found wrong in this version, it will be re-released as v1.0.0 :tada:.

-All `fs` methods which return a callback, return a promise instead.
-All `nextra` methods return a promise exclusively.
-No sync methods are included from either `fs` or `fs-nextra`.
-Requires minimum Node.js v12.12.0.
+All `fs-nextra` methods return a promise exclusively.
+Requires minimum __Node.js v12.12.0__.

 The full documentation can be found here: [fs-nextra.js.org](https://fs-nextra.js.org/).